-“After the top three results of Master Chef Canada was publicized, I announced that I was hired as corporate chef for one of the fastest growing hospitality group in British Columbia,” Astorga recalls to Canadian Filipino Net.
+“After the top three results of Master Chef Canada was publicized, I announced that I was hired as a corporate chef for one of the fastest growing hospitality groups in British Columbia,” Astorga recalls to Canadian Filipino Net.
 “That was the first time this caliber of announcement was made in the MasterChef franchise globally.”

 Astorga was on fire having dish features at 15 different establishments across the Lower Mainland, being in the thick of his Master Series Pairing to promote a new restaurant and leading cooking events at different restaurants every week for three months.